josh-works/coronavirus_japan_patio11/README.md

 ### Broadly, sections that should exist in this document:

-- Timeline of things happening in Japan
+- Timeline of things happening in Japan (currently working off https://www.kalzumeus.com/2020/04/21/japan-coronavirus/#a-brief-timeline-of-the-last-30-days)
 - Patrick's specific interventions in circulating [this whitepaper](https://rentry.co/covid19-japan-mr)
 - Why patrick's [write-up and "pre-registered result"](https://www.kalzumeus.com/2020/04/21/japan-coronavirus/) of the above white paper is so important